frankndounga/deep-in-EIGRP/README.md

 7. Add loopback addresses on some routers to explore the router-id default selection of the protocol (i will add on router 1 and 3)

 ## include files
-routers configuration
+routers configuration,
-network topology
+network topology,
-router R1 route to the test destination file
+router R1 route to the test destination file,
-[packet tracer file] at the end of the lab test
+[packet tracer file] at the end of the lab test.